1. Accepting These Terms

 We always work hard to avoid and minimize any delays.
 However, please note that Etsy is not obligated to refund any fees or reimburse any expenses due to holds or delayed deposits.

 E. Escheatment.
-If funds cannot be deposited into a seller’s bank account, the funds will be made available in the seller’s Shop Payment Account balance.
+If Etsy cannot settle funds into a seller’s bank account, the funds will remain in the seller’s Shop Payment Account.
 It is the seller’s sole responsibility to update his or her bank account information to receive the funds.
 If a seller fails to update the information to claim the funds within a certain period of time, Etsy will escheat the funds to the relevant government authority in order to comply with escheatment laws.